 Student achievement is the primary focus of charter schools, authorizers, and FDOE.
 Florida law requires that all charter schools be guided by the principles of high standards of student achievement.
 Charter schools that do not live up to these expectations and do not improve student achievement are closed.
 The law provides authorizers with a clear and unambiguous standard for charter school closure, stating that an authorizer may terminate or decline to renew any charter school that does not meet the student performance requirements set forth in the charter, or if insufficient progress has been made in attaining the student achievement objectives of the charter and if it is not likely that such objectives can be achieved before expiration of the charter [s.
 1002.33(7)(a)12, F.S.].
-Over the past five years, authorizers have overseen the closure of 129 charter schools.
-Of the 101 closures that were non-voluntary, 61 were related to either academic performance or financial management (Appendix F-5).
+Over the past five years, authorizers have overseen the closure of 111 charter schools, the vast majority of which were related to poor academic or financial performance (see Appendix F2-4).

 The conventional practice of closing failing charter schools does not mean that FDOE or authorizers are unwilling to provide assistance to charter schools with potential for success.
 Florida has and will continue to leverage state and federal resources to survey the technical assistance and training needs of both charter schools and authorizers.
-In addition to charter schools' inclusion in Florida's statewide Differentiated Accountability program referenced in Section (E), the FDOE is using federal CSP grant funds to expand the support provided to charter schools located in high need neighborhoods, to survey the unique needs of charter schools, and providing training and support for charter school principals and teachers to meet those needs in ways that will increase student achievement.
-Specifically, the FDOE has already provided new charter applicant training, and is in the process of conducting surveys of charter school principals and teachers and to provide training in special education instruction, Response to Intervention, and Instructional strategies.
-The FDOE will also target at least 25 new charter school leaders for training in best practices at the Performance Management Institute at CREDO during the summer of 2010.
+In addition to charter schools' inclusion in Florida's statewide Differentiated Accountability program referenced in Section (E), the FDOE is using federal CSP grant funds to expand the support provided to charter schools located in high-need neighborhoods, to survey the unique needs of charter schools, and to provide training and support for charter school principals and teachers to meet those needs in ways that will increase student achievement.
+Specifically, the FDOE has already provided new charter applicant training, and is in the process of conducting surveys of charter school principals and teachers to assess the need for training in special education instruction, Response to Intervention, and Instructional strategies.
+The FDOE will also target at least 20 new charter school leaders for training in best practices at the Performance Management Institute at the Center for Research on Education Outcomes during the summer of 2010.

 Florida's unwavering commitment and focus on student achievement has resulted in a robust charter school system that has produced excellent results.
-Student-level data for the 2008-2009 school year indicates that a higher percentage of charter schools students are proficient in reading, math, and science, at the elementary, middle, and high school levels as compared to their traditional public school peers.
-In addition, the achievement gap between white students and African-American students in reading, math and science is smaller in Florida's charter schools as compared to traditional public schools at every grade level.
-This is also true for the achievement gap between white students and Hispanic students.
-(Refer to Appendix F-6 2008-2009 Charter School Student Achievement Report-Data).
+Student-level data for the 2008-2009 school year indicates that a higher percentage of charter school students are proficient in reading, math, and science, at the elementary, middle, and high school levels as compared to their traditional public school peers.
+In addition, the achievement gap between white students and African-American students in reading, math, and science is smaller in Florida's charter schools as compared to traditional public schools at every grade level.
+This is also true for the achievement gap between white students and Hispanic students (see Appendix F2-5 "2008-2009 Charter School Student Achievement Report-Data").
 Almost 80 percent of graded charter schools received an "A" or "B" under the State's grading system, and a higher percentage of charter schools made Adequately Yearly Progress as compared to traditional public schools.

-(iii) The State's charter schools receive (as set forth in Appendix B) equitable funding compared to traditional public schools, and a commensurate share of local, State, and Federal revenues.
+(iii) The State's charter schools receive (as set forth in Appendix B) equitable funding compared to traditional public schools, and a commensurate share of local, State, and Federal revenues